 Most people reported Excellent.

-Not knowing whether an individual Labradoodle puppy will shed a little or lot is simply a fact about mixed-breed dogs – they can take on the characteristics of either parent to any degree, and there’s no real way to control how they physically turn out.
+Not knowing whether an individual Labradoodle puppy will shed a little or a lot is simply an issue of mixed-breed dogs – they can take on the characteristics of either parent to any degree, and there’s no real way to control how they physically turn out.

 So if you’re here because you want to bring a Labradoodle into the family but don’t want to risk it shedding a ton, we suggest looking for an F1B Labradoodle whose parents are an F1 Labradoodle and a Poodle.
 Keep in mind, though, that an F1B Labradoodle will look more like a Poodle and less like a Lab.